Helical Liquids in Semiconductors: Realization of helical edge states

 \subsection{Other variations}

-Alternatively to these bulk topological materials, one can produce a spin-selective gap in a (quasi-)one-dimensional spin-degenerate semiconducting nanowire combining Rashba spin-orbit interactions and magnetic field~\cite{Streda:2003,Pershin:2004,Devillard:2005,Zhang:2006,Sanchez:2008,Birkholz:2009,Rainis:2014}.
+Alternatively to these bulk topological materials, one can produce a spin-selective gap in a (quasi-)one-dimensional spin-degenerate semiconducting nanowire combining Rashba spin-orbit interactions and magnetic field~\cite{Streda:2003,Pershin:2004,Devillard:2005,Zhang:2006,Sanchez:2008,Birkholz:2009,Rainis:2014,Cayao:2015}.
 The remaining gapless sector is then formed by a pair of pseudo-helical states.\footnote{In \cite{Braunecker:2012}, these pseudo-helical states are termed ``spiral'' states as opposed to ``helical'' states in a 2DTI.} The difference between the pseudo-helical and helical states in their spectroscopy was pointed out by \cite{Braunecker:2012}.
 Later, similar approach was adopted to carbon nanotubes, graphene nanoribbons, or 2DTI constrictions~\cite{Klinovaja:2011,Klinovaja:2013x,Klinovaja:2015}.
-We do not cover these pseudo-helical states in systems where the time-reversal symmetry is explicitly broken by the magnetic field.
+We, however, do not cover these pseudo-helical states in systems where the time-reversal symmetry is explicitly broken by the magnetic field.
 We refer the interested reader to recent reviews on this topic~\cite{Prada:2020,Frolov:2020}.

 Finally, it was proposed that hTLL can arise in a cylindrical nanowire made of a (strong) three-dimensional topological insulator threaded by a magnetic flux of a half-integer quantum~\cite{Egger:2010}.
 Alternatively, hTLL were proposed to occur due a nonuniform chemical potential induced by gating across the cross-section of nanowire in the presence of the Zeeman field~\cite{Legg:2021}.
 However, since we are interested in helical states arising without external magnetic fields, we do not cover this type of setups either.
-Besides, since we focus on solid-state systems, we do not cover realizations in other types of systems, such as photonic systems~\cite{Ozawa:2019}, nonequilibirum/Floquet systems~\cite{Rudner:2020}, magnonic systems~\cite{Nakata:2017}, or non-Hermitian systems such as cold atoms and topological circuits~\cite{Bergholtz:2021}.
+Besides, since we focus on solid-state systems, we do not cover realizations in other types of systems, such as photonic systems~\cite{Ozawa:2019}, nonequilibirum/Floquet systems~\cite{Harper:2020,Rudner:2020}, or magnonic systems~\cite{Nakata:2017}.
+Although we will not cover non-Hermitian systems, which provide an interesting new direction but are beyond the scope of this article, we point out recent reviews~\cite{MartinezAlvarez:2018,Bergholtz:2021} on the role of topology in non-Hermitian systems, including dissipative cold-atom systems, optical setups with gain and loss, and topological circuits.